When you activate the plugin:

 - Add fields by entering a number for a display order – any number

-- To select data by a field value, enter the selection values in the ‘include’ fields (comma separate multiple values)
+- To select data by a field value (and exclude users who do not have that value), enter the selection values in the ‘include’ fields (comma separate multiple values).

-- To exclude data by a field value, enter the exclusion values in the ‘exclude’ fields
+- To exclude data by a field value, enter the exclusion values in the ‘exclude’ fields.
+Users who have those values will NOT be listed.
+Note the sanple lists usually exclude admin users and user id = 1 as example.

 - Click Update field settings